+Summary:

+19 companies provided inputs.

+So far, SA2 only defined procedure between UE1 who has connection with network, LMF and AMF.
+For UEs within SLPP session, that should be same as how to handle the session ID for LMF not involved case discussed in the clause 3.2.2.

+Precondition: UE1 is in coverage and registered with a serving PLMN.
+UEs 2 to n may or may not be in coverage and, if in coverage, may or may not be registered with the same serving PLMN as UE1.

+16 companies agreed to follow SA2 on how to handle session between UE who has connection with network, LMF and AMF.

+3 companies commented that the handling of UEs within the SLPP session should be discussed in RAN2.
+Moderator think it should be similar to the questions in the clause 3.2.2

+Based on companies’ inputs, for LMF involved SL based positioning (from core-network perspective), there is clear majority to follow SA2 on how to handle session between UE who has connection with network, LMF and AMF.
+FFS on how to handle UEs involved in the same SLPP session.

 Considering RAN2 already agreed that “SLPP carried over NAS is used between UE and LMF.”, therefore from SLPP perspective, explicit session ID is not needed for the SLPP between UE and LMF, i.e. same as LPP, since the routing ID is contained in NAS message.

-Question 3.2.1-2: For LMF involved SL based positioning, do companies agree that for the SLPP between UE and LMF, explicit session ID in SLPP message is not needed, i.e. same as LPP.
+Question 3.2.1-2: For LMF involved SL based positioning, do companies agree that for the SLPP between UE (who has direct connection with network) and LMF, explicit session ID in SLPP message is not needed, i.e. same as LPP.

 Note: the session ID used in the messages between the LMF and the AMF is under SA2 scope.